-- 101.4.1 Start-The backstroke start shall be used. - 101.4.2 Stroke-Standing in or on the gutter, placing the toes above the lip of the gutter, or bending the toes over the lip of the gutter immediately after the start is not permitted.
+101.4.1 Start-The backstroke start shall be used.

+101.4.2 Stroke-Standing in or on the gutter, placing the toes above the lip of the gutter, or bending the toes over the lip of the gutter immediately after the start is not permitted.
 The swimmer shall push off on the back and continue swimming on the back throughout the race.
 Some part of the swimmer must break the surface of the water throughout the race, except it shall be permissible for the swimmer to be completely submerged during the turn and for a distance of not more than 15 meters (16.4 yards) after the start and each turn.
-By that point, the head must have broken the surface of the water. - 101.4.3 Turns-Upon completion of each length, some part of the swimmer must touch the wall.
+By that point, the head must have broken the surface of the water.
+Once some part of the head of the swimmer has passed the 5 meter mark (long course and short course meters) or 5 yard mark (short course yards) immediately prior to reaching the finish, the swimmer may be completely submerged prior to the touch.

+101.4.3 Turns-Upon completion of each length, some part of the swimmer must touch the wall.
 During the turn the shoulders may be turned past the vertical toward the breast, after which an immediate continuous single arm pull or an immediate continuous simultaneous double arm pull may be used to initiate the turn.
 Once the body has left the position on the back, any kick or arm pull must be part of the continuous turning action.
 The swimmer must have returned to a position on the back upon leaving the wall.